-III.
+- B. Measurement of fair values (continued) - III.
 Valuation techniques and significant unobservable inputs (continued)

 The estimated yields per hectare of pine tree plantations are determined mainly based on the age of the plantation, historical yields, the potential impact of extreme weather events and harvest loss due to disease and pests.
-Historical yields of younger standing timber have been adjusted downwards by 0.8% (2022: 0.78%) to reflect potential losses due to severe storms and high winds and by 0.3% (2022: 0.26%) for all other factors.
-The risk of potential losses due to fire is reflected in the cash fbws byincluding the estimated cost of fie insurance.
+Historical yields of younger standing timber have been adjusted downwards by 0.8 percent (2023: 0.78 percent) to reflect potential losses due to severe storms and high winds and by 0.3 percent (2023: 0.26 percent) for all other factors.
+The risk of potential losses due to fire is reflected in the cash flows by including the estimated cost of fire insurance.

-The Group assessed the impact of climate change on the estimated yields per hectare for younger standing timber.
+The Group assessed the impact of climate-related risks and opportunities on the estimated yields per hectare for younger standing timber.
 By considering the impact of higher temperatures (an increase of 2°C by 2050) on the growth rate of pine trees and on the intensity and frequency of storms, the Group concluded that, overall, the positive effects (accelerated growth) and negative effects (increase in the frequency of storms) would have an immaterial impact on yields.
 Due to the high degree of estimation uncertainty around the impact of climate change on the intensity and frequency of storms, this conclusion may change in the future.

 The fair value of younger timber reflects on average five days per year of intense high winds.
-Fair value would decrease by \$323 thousand assuming 10 days per year of intense high winds.^a
+Fair value would decrease by NZD 323 thousand assuming 10 days per year of intense high winds.^a

-As described in Note 30(D), a flood occurred in 2022 in an area near one of the Group's standing timber plantations, temporarily affecting the access roads to it but not the plantation itself.
+As described in Note 30(D), a flood occurred in 2023 in an area near one of the Group's standing timber plantations, temporarily affecting the access roads to it but not the plantation itself.